Weed, also known as marijuana or cannabis, is usually detectable in bodily fluids for

 Read on to find out the detection windows for cannabis in urine, blood, saliva, hair, and more.

-Drug tests measure marijuana and its by-products, or metabolites.
+Drug tests measure weed and its by-products, or metabolites.
 These metabolites remain in your system long after weed’s effects have worn off.

 According to Mayo Clinic Proceedings, weed is detectable in urine for the following amounts of time after last use: